Jack Lynch: Lemass resignation

 Lemass retired in 1966 after 7 years in the position and a leadership race (the first contested race in the history of the party) threatened to tear Fianna Fáil apart.
 Lynch, and another favourite of Lemass's, Patrick Hillery, ruled themselves out of the leadership election from the very beginning.
 However, other candidates such as Charles Haughey, George Colley and Neil Blaney threw their hats into the ring immediately.
 None of the candidates that were being offered to the party seemed particularly appealing and Lemass' made one last attempt to coax either Hillery or Lynch to join the race as a compromise candidate.
 Hillery remained adamant that he did not want the leadership and eventually Lynch allowed his name to go forward.
 Upon hearing this Haughey and Blaney, the latter having never really entered the race in the first place, withdrew and announced their support for Lynch.
 Colley refused to withdraw and when it was put to a ballot Lynch comfortably defeated him by 52 votes to 19.
 Lynch was thus elected Taoiseach and leader of Fianna Fáil on 10 November 1966.

-The Lynch succession however, was not a smooth one.
+The Lynch succession, however, was not a smooth one.
 Three men had openly expressed ambitions to be Taoiseach, Haughey, Blaney and Colley.
 Three other cabinet ministers had also contemplated running, these were Brian Lenihan, Kevin Boland and Donogh O'Malley.

 Taoiseach (1966–1973)

 Because Lynch was elected as somewhat of a "compromise candidate" it appeared to many that he would only remain as an interim Taoiseach.
 This thought could not be further from his mind, and he outlined his intentions shortly after coming to power.
 Lynch took particular exception to the title "Interim Taoiseach" or "Reluctant Taoiseach".
 He had no intention of stepping aside after a few years in favour of one of the other candidates who had been unsuccessful against him in 1966.
-He was, however, reluctant in naming his first cabinet.
+He was, however, reluctant to name his first cabinet.
 He believed that the existing members of the government owed their positions to Lemass, and so he retained the entire cabinet, albeit with some members moving to different departments.
 Lynch adopted a chairman-like approach to government allowing his ministers a free run in their respective departments.
 He continued the modernising and liberal approach that Lemass had begun, albeit at a slower pace.
 Lynch was lucky in the timing of Lemass's resignation.
 The new Taoiseach now had almost a full Dáil term before the next general election.